chiahsien/CHTCollectionViewWaterfallLayout/README.md

 It's your responsibility to set up `delegate`, `columnCount`, and `itemWidth`, they are required.
 But `sectionInset` is optional.

 #### Step 2
-And you also need to implement one method in your delegate for the `UICollecitonViewDelegateWaterfallLayout` protocol.
+And you also need to implement one method in your delegate for the `UICollectionViewDelegateWaterfallLayout` protocol.

     - (CGFloat)collectionView:(UICollectionView *)collectionView
                        layout:(UICollectionViewWaterfallLayout *)collectionViewLayout